The Dakota: 1880s and 1890s

-The Dakota was completed by October 27, 1884, and was fully rented upon its completion.
-According to historical records collated by historian Andrew Alpern, the Dakota's earliest residents were active in a variety of industries.
+The Dakota was completed by the week of October 24–27, 1884.
+The building was fully rented upon its completion, though detractors considered the building to be isolated and criticized the Dakota as an "intrusion" onto Central Park's landscape.
+According to historical records, the Dakota's earliest residents were active in a variety of industries.
 The residents included lawyers, brokers, merchants, and clothiers, although they also included a cigar merchant, a coal-mine operator, and a stenographer.
 All of the Dakota's residents were wealthy, although not particularly famous.
 None of the early residents were included in the "Four Hundred", a list of prominent individuals in New York society during the Gilded Age.
-The Dakota was followed by the Osborne, a large apartment building on 57th Street, in 1885; a law restricting the height of large apartment houses in New York City passed the same year.
+This was because of its remoteness; in the days before telephones became popular, people tended to make in-person social visits.
+It often took an hour just to reach the Dakota from the Ladies' Mile Historic District, which in the 1890s was the city's commercial center.

+A law, restricting the height of large apartment houses in New York City to 80 ft, passed the year that the building was completed.
 The Dakota's address was originally 301 West 72nd Street, since the address numbers of buildings on Manhattan's west–east numbered streets were based on the building's distances from Fifth Avenue.
 In 1886, house numbers on the Upper West Side were renumbered based on distance from Central Park West (Eighth Avenue), so the Dakota became 1 West 72nd Street.
-In its first two years, the Dakota was not profitable.
+In its first two years, the Dakota was not profitable, and the surrounding blocks were still not developed, particularly the lots to the north.
 Even in 1890, the row houses on the same block were bringing more income than was the Dakota.
 By the early 1890s, there was a waiting list for vacant apartments.

 According to the New York City Landmarks Preservation Commission (LPC), the Dakota, along with the American Museum of Natural History several blocks north, helped establish the "early character" of Central Park West.
 The Dakota's completion spurred the construction of other large apartment buildings in the area, several of which were named after regions in the western United States.
+Other buildings, including a church, fire station, and rowhouses, also were developed nearby.
 Nonetheless, the Dakota remained the only large apartment building in the neighborhood until the end of the 19th century.
 A major reason was the lack of electricity in the area, since large apartment buildings needed electricity for their elevators, but the city did not install electric ducts along Central Park West until 1896.
 The Dakota had its own power plant, so the lack of municipal electric service did not affect the building.